with Pierre Boyer, Germain Gauthier, Vincent Rollet and Benoît Schmutz

 Abstract

-We show a significant adjustment of residents and jobs location explained by relative gains in commuting access to the labor market opportunity of the region.
+We show a significant adjustment of residents and jobs location explained by relative gains in commuting access to the labor market opportunity of the metropolis.
 Network nodes (hubs, junctions) magnify labor supply incidence of commuting time that benefits the firms, while infrastructure length has fostered residents' remoteness in outer suburbs.

 Presentations: CREST, ERSA-European Commission (JRC, Seville), Annual Conference of the International Association of Applied Econometrics (IAAE, Rotterdam), European Economic Association Congress (EEA, Copenhagen), Journées LAGV (AMSE, Marseille), Urban Economic Association (North American Meeting, Arizona).